Albin Kurti: Kosovo War

 Kurti first came to prominence in October 1997, as one of the leaders of the student protests in Kosovo.
 Albanian students protested against the occupation of the University of Pristina campus by the Yugoslav police.
 The occupation had started in 1991 and had led to ethnic Albanian academic staff and students having to use alternative locations for their classes due to them being barred from using university premises by Serbian law.
-The protests were crushed violently, but the students and Kurti did not stop the resistance and they organized other protests in the following months.
+The protests were crushed violently, but the students and Kurti did not stop the resistance and they organised other protests in the following months.
 In July 1998, Kurti was the assistant of the political representative of the UÇK, Adem Demaçi.
 These actions made him a target of the Yugoslav police.

 In April 1999, during the NATO bombing of Yugoslavia, Kurti was arrested and severely beaten by Yugoslav forces.
 He was first sent to the Dubrava Prison, but as the Serbian army withdrew from Kosovo, they transferred him to a prison in Požarevac on 10 June 1999.
-Later that year, he was charged with "jeopardizing Yugoslavia's territorial integrity and conspiring to commit an enemy activity linked to terrorism" and was sentenced to 15 years in prison.
+Later that year, he was charged with "jeopardising Yugoslavia's territorial integrity and conspiring to commit an enemy activity linked to terrorism" and was sentenced to 15 years in prison.

 Kurti was released in December 2001 by Yugoslavia's post-Milošević government after being pardoned by President Vojislav Koštunica amid international pressure.
 Since his release, he worked outside party politics in Kosovo but was a severe critic of the United Nations Interim Administration Mission in Kosovo (UNMIK) and of corruption.
-He organised non-violent protests in support of the families of those whose relatives disappeared in the war, and in favor of Kosovo's self-determination.
-On 23 April 2003 Kurti graduated with a degree in Computer and Telecommunications Sciences from the University of Prishtina.
-He was an activist for the Action for Kosovo Network (AKN), which was formed in 1997, and was a movement whose mission focused on human rights and social justice, education, culture and art.
+He organised non-violent protests in support of the families of those whose relatives disappeared in the war, and in favour of Kosovo's self-determination.
+On 23 April 2003 Kurti graduated with a degree in Computer and Telecommunications Sciences from the University of Pristina.
+He was an activist for the Action for Kosovo Network (AKN), which was formed in 1997 as a movement focused on human rights and social justice, education, culture and art.